breadboard-ai/breadboard/seeds/breadboard/README.md

 const board = new Board();
 ```

-A prototype consists of nodes and wires.
+Breadboards consist of nodes and wires.
 Nodes do useful things, and wires flow control and data between them.

 Placing things on the board is exceedingly simple.
 Here's a line that places an `input` node on the board: